 Nikole is the Co-Founder and International Director of Freely in Hope, a nonprofit organization that equips survivors and advocates to lead in ending the cycle of sexual violence.
 Freely in Hope operates in Kenya and Zambia providing psychological counseling, health care and high school and university scholarships for young women who desire to impact global communities through their rewritten stories.

-Nikole is in the Lausanne Movement and Red Letter Christians network.
-She consults regularly with international organizations including The Salvation Army, International Justice Mission and Hope International; has spoken at UN Women, Catalyst, the !deation Conference and teaches at universities across the country.
+Nikole is in the Red Letter Christians network.
+She consults regularly with international organizations including The Salvation Army, has spoken in faith-based initiatives at the UN Women Conference, and lectures at universities across the country.
 Nikole graduated with a degree in Film Production from Loyola Marymount University and is currently pursuing a masters in Global Leadership from Fuller Theological Seminary.
 She is a native of the Bay Area and is often found buying African fabric on the street.
 Her heart beats for young women whose voices are silenced by oppression and desires to see every person realize the transformative power of their own story.

 For speaking, teaching, writing, or consulting inquiries, please contact: firstname.lastname@example.org

 Photography by @lafrohemien | Nairobi, Kenya